Thomas G. Labrecque: Career

 In 1964, Labrecque entered the management training program at Chase Manhattan Bank and quickly made his way up.
 By 1976 he was appointed to Chase's management committee when he was only 38, making him ten years younger than any other member.
 During this stage point in the committee at the request of David Rockefeller (the Chief Executive during this period), Labrecque served to resolve the financial crisis at the time.

-1981, Labrecque made it to president and COO of Chase Manhattan Bank.
+In 1981, Labrecque made it to president and CEO of Chase Manhattan Bank.

 By 1990, Chase bank was suffering from defaults on loans to real estate developers and less-developed countries.
 To settle that, the board looked to Labrecque to solve the issue and named him CEO and Chairman of the bank.
 In turning around the bank he divested the company's underperforming businesses and boosted profits in core divisions such as credit cards, trust and custody, and mortgage banking.
 And in 1996 he orchestrated Chase Manhattan Bank's $11 billion merger deal with Chemical Bank.
 As part of the merger agreement, Labrecque agreed to relinquish his position to Chemical's Chairman and CEO, Walter V. Shipley and return to president and COO of the merged entities.

 During the rest of Labrecque's time, he was the key person from the bank who coped with Russia's loan default and he was also pivotal in negotiations to restructure the hedge fund, Long-Term Capital Management.
 In June 1999 he had stepped down to retirement.
 Afterward, he served as the Chairman of Chase's International Advisory Council, a Director of Pfizer and Delphi Automotive Systems, and on the Board of Trustees of the University of Notre Dame.

 In September 2000, Labrecque was diagnosed with lung cancer, though he did not smoke and was in good health prior.
 Only a month later in October, he died at Memorial Sloan Kettering Cancer Center.
 He was survived by his wife, Sheila; four children, Thomas Jr., Douglas, Karen Shea, and Barbara Corbin; five grandchildren; three brothers; and four sisters.